 I’m not one of those loud, obnoxious parents you see at school sporting events.
 In fact, I tend not to talk or say much at all during the games.
 I can understand that some people will take that the wrong way, to think it means I really don’t want to be there.

 But to them I would say: Don’t be so quick to judge.
 I do want to be there.
 As an introvert, I just don’t show emotion the same way you do.
+That’s just not what it means to be an introvert.

 I’m not just like this at my stepson’s games.
 I tend to show little emotion while watching any sporting event.
 I’m a huge Chicago Cubs fan, and even when they win (or lose) a big game, I may have a lot of emotion on the inside, but most of the time, I don’t show much emotion on the outside.
 If I do that, it detracts from my ability to observe what’s happening, to absorb everything around me and to enjoy the moment.